TWHS-Pastabots/ultimate-goal/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/MACARONI_DINNER.md

 This is basic documentation describing motor/servo pin-outs and a summary of the control behavior for the Macaroni Dinner Robot for TWHS Pastabots.

+## Control Hub Connection

+To connect to the control hub, connect to `FTC-Rz3m` with password `password`.

+To connect ADB wirelessly, execute `adb connect 192.168.43.1:5555`.

+To connect to the browser dashboard, enter `http://192:168.43.1:8080` in your browser.

 ## Pin-outs

 Hub Pins are labeled by 1 to 2 letters followed by a number.
 The letter prefixing the pin-out label